allennrbc/Software-Tools-Spring-2024/README.md

 To determine if the wages paid to retail workers have kept pace with inflation, we also compared wages in retail to their real wage value and purchasing power.
 We did our own analysis of average real wages using Federal Reserve Economic Data on the [average wage for retail workers](https://fred.stlouisfed.org/series/CES4200000003) and the [consumer price index](https://fred.stlouisfed.org/series/CPIAUCSL) for the corresponding year and a manual calculation to adjust for inflation.
 The calculation we used was Real Wage in a year = (Nominal Wage in a Year/CPI in a Year)x100.
 To view the R analysis, please see RealWageMD.Rmd in the repository

 ### Additional Data
-We used additional data provided by the Bureau of Labor Statistics, Federal Reserve Economic Data (FRED), and KFF (an independent provider of health policy research, polling, and journalism) to asses the impact of policies.
+We used additional data provided by the Bureau of Labor Statistics, Federal Reserve Economic Data (FRED), and KFF (an independent provider of health policy research, polling, and journalism) to assess the impact of policies.
 Information on the variables used and results are provided below.
 No manual calculations were used with this data.

 ## Data Analytics
 If an industry has a higher proportion of part time vs. full-time laborers, then they will probably demonstrate a higher proportion of involuntary part time workers, which doesn't provide a meaningful insight.
 To confirm whether retail has a higher rate of part time workers, we examined the percentage of involuntary part time workers as a percentage of total part time workers rather than as a percentage of total workers in an industry.
 Our approach gave us a measure of involuntary part time work relative to total part time workers.
 This compared the "could only find" crowd to the entire "seasonal, vacation, school, sniffles, family care, don't feel like it" crowd across all industries.